Joel Watts, MTS, MA, LPC, NCCFounder

 Miranda believes that making the therapeutic steps with a client paves the road toward their future.
 She seeks to help navigate that road with them to the healthiest benefit for the client.

 Miranda is a Licensed Clinical Social Worker and a Licensed Addiction Counselor.
 She received her Master’s in Social Work through the University of Southern California in 2015.
 She received her Bachelor’s in Science from the University of New Mexico in 2012.
-Since 2015, Miranda has provided substance abuse and mental health treatment in a jail setting under the Jail Based Behavioral Services program.
-She is specially trained in Dialectical Behavioral Therapy and Motivational Interviewing.
-She works alongside attorneys, probation, and parole to not only provide treatment while clients are incarcerated but also help them get to a long-term rehabilitation program or community sentence option.
+Since 2015, Miranda has provided substance abuse and mental health treatment in Montrose and Delta.
+She is specially trained in Dialectical Behavioral Therapy, Motivational Interviewing, Substance abuse, and personality disorders.
+She was in the jail setting providing therapy to inmates for 6 years prior to moving to outpatient and plans to use those crisis reduction skills in overseeing our Mobile Crisis team in San Miguel and Montrose/Delta/Ouray.

 Let the beauty we love be what we do.